ivtikhon/evans/doc/evans.md

   ...
 ```

+### Attributes

+Attributes are object _characteristics_, such as shape, weight, length, color, etc. In attributes we encode information about object, describing what the object is.

+### Methods
+_To Be Done_

 ### State Variables

 State variables describe _states_ in which object of a certain class can be.
 For example, typical location of a hockey mom's car can be either home, work, school, ice rink, or shopping mall: